CleverRaven/Cataclysm-DDA/doc/JSON_INHERITANCE.md

 * Flags can be deleted via `delete`.
 It is not an error if the deleted flag does not exist in the parent.

-Not all `type`s work work the same.
+Not all `type`s work the same.
 For `"type": "MONSTER"`, `relative` would look slightly different and can be defined in two ways:

 ```json
     "//": "base monster",